Why should I switch my cat from dry to wet food?

 Urethral obstructions are usually mineral crystals or stones, or plugs of inflammatory material that form in the kidneys (a process known as urolithiasis), pass down into the bladder, and get stuck in the urethra, blocking the passage of urine from the body.

-The urethra in male cats is longer and narrower than in females, so obstructions are more often seen in males.
+Male cats have a longer, narrower urethra than females, so obstructions occur more often in males.

 Once a blockage develops in the urethra, the kidneys continue to produce urine and the urine starts building up in the bladder.